 Khronos’ primary products are open specifications and associated conformance tests that enable hardware and software communities to effectively communicate with each other.
 ‘Open’ does not primarily mean open source implementations of those specifications, though Khronos does often encourage and support open source projects where useful and appropriate.
 Rather, Khronos specifications are “open” in four senses:

 - any company is invited and able to join Khronos to contribute to and influence the development of Khronos specifications;

 - finalized specifications are publicly and freely distributed at zero cost from the Khronos web-site;

-- implementers have to pay zero royalties to Khronos members for technology in the specifications; and
+- implementers have to pay zero royalties to Khronos or Khronos members for technology in the specifications; and

 - developers may freely use implementations of Khronos specifications.